Research Degrees in the Medical Sciences Division

 3. ADMISSION OF STUDENTS TO THE STATUS OF STUDENT FOR THE DEGREE OF MASTER OF SCIENCE BY RESEARCH

 Candidates should submit the statement from the supervisor and the statement from the candidate’s society as specified by the regulations governing the degree of Master of Science by Research.
+All candidates must include a completed Training Needs Analysis detailing the skills training that they have undertaken and planned.
 In addition, candidates should submit an outline of their project of no more than 500 words and a timetable for completion.
 Candidates will be required to give a presentation on their work.
 Further guidance on the form of the written submission and the form of the presentation should be sought from the departmental Director of Graduate Studies.

 4. ADMISSION OF STUDENTS TO THE STATUS OF STUDENT FOR THE DEGREE OF DOCTOR OF PHILOSOPHY